Quantum-enhanced photocell based on GaN quantum dots: The Quantum photocell model

-where \(J\) denotes the coupling strength between the two dipoles.
 We can construct a configuration such that the interaction is perfectly \emph{coherent} and thus no energy leaks out from the system into the radiation field.
-This is done by ensuring that the interdot spacing \(d_{\perp} \ll 1/k\) where \(k\) is the wavevector associated with the transition in the dots.
-To find the new excitonic spectrum, we must diagonalize the total Hamiltonian for the two-dot system with the dipole-dipole interaction included.
+This is done by ensuring that the interdot spacing $d_{\perp} \ll 1/k$ where $k$ is the wavevector associated with the transition in the dots.
+To find the new excitonic spectrum for a multi-QD system, we must diagonalize the total Hamiltonian, which includes the DDI: